Music of L.A. Noire: L.A. Noire Official Soundtrack

-The soundtrack won the award for Original Music at the 8th British Academy Games Awards, and was nominated for Best Original Score for a Video Game or Interactive Media at the 2011 International Film Music Critics Association Awards.
-The soundtrack was also nominated for Best Score — Contemporary/Alternative from Video Game Music Online.
+The soundtrack won the award for Original Music at the 8th British Academy Games Awards.
+It was nominated for Best Original Score for a Video Game or Interactive Media at the 2011 International Film Music Critics Association Awards, and Best Score — Contemporary/Alternative from Video Game Music Online.

 L.A.
 Noire Remixed EP

 L.A.
-Noire Remixed consists of six jazz classics from the game's era, remixed by contemporary DJs.
-Advertised as a "special installment" of the Verve Remixed Series, the album includes songs by artists of the period, such as Ella Fitzgerald, Lionel Hampton, Billie Holiday and Dinah Washington, remixed by DJs such as Ticklah, DJ Premier, and Moodymann.
-It was first released on the iTunes Store on 17 May 2011, alongside the game's main soundtrack.
+Noire Remixed consists of six jazz classics remixed by contemporary DJs.
+Advertised as a "special installment" of the Verve Remixed Series, the album includes songs by artists of the period, such as Ella Fitzgerald, Lionel Hampton, Billie Holiday, and Dinah Washington, remixed by DJs such as Ticklah, DJ Premier, and Moodymann.

-The album received generally positive reviews.
-Bosier of Video Game Writers dubbed it "the gem of the collection", stating that it invokes "the feeling of the game", as well as involving "a nice retro-vibe".
-Smyth of London Evening Standard commended the soundtrack, calling the songs "tastefully modernised".
+The album was released on the iTunes Store on 17 May 2011, alongside the main soundtrack.
+London Evening Standard's Smyth commended the release, calling the songs "tastefully modernised", and Video Game Writers's Bosier dubbed it "the gem of the collection" for invoking "the feeling of the game" and "a nice retro-vibe".
 The album was nominated for Best Album – Remix from Video Game Music Online.